Most people don’t view dethatching as unnecessary lawn maintenance activity and tend to ignore it until it’s too late.

-Removing thatch buildup known as dethatching allows water, nutrients and oxygen to penetrate the soil and roots for better long term lawn health.
+Removing thatch buildup known as dethatching allows water, nutrients, and oxygen to penetrate the soil and roots for better long-term lawn health.

 Dethatching is done to improve the overall health of your grass.
 If done properly, your grass will have better access to water, nutrients, oxygen, and the sun for better growth.

-While dethatching, the machine or rake will selectively slice through thick thatch and also lift unwanted plant material such as young weed, fallen leaves, and dead roots.
+While dethatching, the machine or rake will selectively slice through thick thatch and also lift unwanted plant material such as young weeds, fallen leaves, and dead roots.
 However, healthy young grass below half an inch in thickness will be left intact to flourish.

 Dethatching Improves Drainage

 Dethatching essentially creates more space between grass thus allowing water to seep into the soil.
 You can also improve water absorption further by aerating your lawn immediately after removing the thatch.